BuildOnViction/docs/docs/masternode/tmn.md

 ## Prerequisites

-Python >= 3.6 and Docker are required.

 - [Python](https://docs.python-guide.org/starting/install3/linux/) >= 3.6
 - [Docker CE](https://docs.docker.com/install/)

+!!! warning
     We recommand to run your masternode on Ubuntu 18.04 LTS.
     This version have python 3.6 and has been reported as working out of the box.

 ### Installation of Python